 Get reports on basket conversions

+When you submit basket data for a conversion, Google Ads combines the revenue from the reported sold items with their COGS to calculate and report a gross profit.
 The basket-conversion data that you provide will be used to generate conversion reports that contain additional details about your sales and sold products, such as:

 - Which bidding entities (campaigns/ad groups/product groups) drive product sales